srvk/eesen-transcriber/INSTALL.md

         - click Settings
         - click Shared Folders
         - edit the shared folder
-        - replace '/usr1/er1k/boxes/EESEN-Thumbdrive/eesen-transcriber' with
-        the path to the working directory (it will end with 'eesen-transcriber')
+        - Where it says 'Folder Path' replace '/usr1/er1k/boxes/EESEN-Thumbdrive/eesen-transcriber' with the full path to the working directory (it will end with `eesen-transcriber`) - you can use the drop-down menu to navigate to it if you prefer not typing pathnames
+        - make sure the "Auto-mount" checkbox is checked
+        - make sure the 'Folder Name' is `vagrant`
   * Start up the VM with VirtualBox
   * log in as vagrant/vagrant
   * cd bin/